 Chris Blackmere graduated McMaster University with a degree in literature and philosophy in 2000.
 Since then, he has operated a bookkeeping and accounting practice in the Caledon area.

 As an accountant specializing in small, family-owned businesses, he has extensive experience in financial problem solving.
-Chris is fluent in both English and BBQ.
 Chris, his wife Beth and their two sons have lived to Caledon East since 2008.